tks55/LinearDerivatives/README.md

 - Calculating a Normalized/Unitized Vector
 - Generation of a Random Vector (given a seed value) of either Floats or Integers

+A LinAlg class allowing for:

+- Numerically solving a system encoded by a Augmented Matrix
+- Calculation of a PLU Decomposition
+- Calculation of a dominant eigenvalue and its corresponding eigenvector via power iteration
+- Transformation of a Matrix into an array of column Vectors
+- Transformation of an array of column Vectors into a Matrix
+- The application of an input function (e.g. Quadratic, Sin) on all values of a given matrix

+A FunctionList class allowing for:

+- The storage of functions of input and output double in a list stored by the object
+- The addition of new functions to the predefined list/map
+- The deletion of functions from the list/map
+- The listing of all functions stored in the object
+- Easy generation of functions corresponding to elements to various powers (e.g. quadratic, cubic)

+A FileReader class allowing for:

+- The reading of a user-defined setup file, set as params.txt
+- The reading and processing of .csv files into a matrix
+- The ability to apply and modify matrices derived from .csv files according to user input specified in params.txt

+A Regression class allowing for:

+- Linear Regression to be applied on user-defined and modified data

 ## Future Features

 - Calculating the Reduced Row Echelon Form of a Matrix
-- Numerically solving a system encoded by a Augmented Matrix
-- Calculating various decompsitions (e.g. PLU, SVD)
+- Calculating various other decompsitions (e.g. QR, SVD)
-- Computationally crafting Design Matrices based on User Input
-- Solving the Normal Equations of Design Matrices to determine Least-Squared Solutions according to user specification
-- Addition of new constructors for the Matrix class to input user data via an input file.
+- Addition of new ML Techniques (e.g. K-Means Clustering, PCA) to further analyze input data
 - Addition of new functions to output requested data into an output file
 - Requesting stock data from a Stock API to be used in further data analysis